Strategy Leaderboard

 Position allocations within each condition must sum to 100%.
 Different conditions can hold completely different assets (for example, a risk-on condition with 100% UPRO and a risk-off condition with 100% SHY).

-Strategy Gallery, Library, and Workspace
+Strategy Leaderboard, Library, and Workspace

 Library is the ownership surface.
 After you copy or save a strategy, manage it from Workspace and reuse it in backtests and tactical workflows.